WRXinYue/ocean-hub/src/zh/docs/features/mute-and-block.md

 - if the user is already following you when you block them, they will unfollow you
 - if the user has you in their user lists when you block them, you will be removed from those lists

-To block a user on Misskey Web, open the menu on the user's profile page and press the "Block" button.
+To block a user on Ocean Web, open the menu on the user's profile page and press the "Block" button.

 ::: warning
 You will not be notified that you have been blocked by someone, but you will know indirectly that you have been blocked because you will not be able to take any of the above actions, such as following someone.